-As Head of Operations I am responsible for acquiring funding, planning, implementation and reporting of multiple archaeological and heritage projects.
+As Project Manager I am responsible for acquiring funding, planning, implementation and reporting of multiple archaeological and heritage projects.
 The types of projects vary from commercial undertakings to community focused research ventures and the curation of temporary museum exhibitions.
 Daily, I have a number of varied responsibilities, including working with stakeholders and volunteers, costing, organising, managing and delivering projects.
-I am also responsible for the day to day accounting and HR for the business.

 Prior to Big Heritage I have spent the last 10 years working on survey and excavation projects at sites in the UK and Europe.
 I have also been a Visiting Lecturer specialising in teaching practical archaeology and the history of the discipline to undergraduate students.